AndImGone/funnyarch/README.md

  **EXCEPT** for rofi.
 For rofi, you're gonna wanna take everything in rofi except config.rasi, and put it in ~/.local/share/rofi
-Rename bashrc to .bashrc and put it into your home directory
+Rename bashrc to .bashrc and put it into your home directory You also might have to change some keybinds that use my full home directory to match yours (or just change your username to the same as mine if you're based)

 ## Berry